foundriesio/docs/source/porting-guide/pg-spl-uboot-env.rst

 .. note::

-    If porting to a new SoC still not supported in LmP, the boot firmware offsets also need to be calculated and adjusted as the procedure described here :ref:`ref-sec-tfa-optee`.
+    If porting to a new SoC not supported in LmP, the boot firmware offsets also need to be calculated and adjusted as the procedure described here :ref:`ref-sec-tfa-optee`.